 Look, I’ve said this before, we are not against alternative materials that are compostable, recyclable and the like.
 Just the opposite in fact.
-Genpak was the first manufacturer of food service products to offer a complete line of products from hinged containers to cups that were BPI certified compostable (those are our products in that picture on BPI’s main page), back almost four years ago.
+Genpak was the one of the first manufacturers of food service products to offer a complete line of products from hinged containers to cups that were compostable, back almost four years ago.
 We were the first to offer post consumer recycled content into our Hinged Deli containers, which by the way are now endorsed by the Green Restaurant Association.
 We led the movement to reduce part weights (source reduction) without reducing quality, for microwave safe packaging.
-And we recently just expanded our certified compostable line to include our brand new Harvest Fiber products.
+And we recently just expanded our compostable line to include our brand new Harvest Fiber products.

 It is safe to say that not only do we not oppose alternative materials, but that we are leading the charge.
 What we are opposed to is having a local municipality shove an ordinance that will be an economic burden, down the throats of the very institutions that make that community great.
 Those of you that have visited the city of Chicago know the choices for an excellent dinning experience is endless.
 We are opposed to bureaucrats picking an easy target to attack, such as EPS, without doing the homework to review its overall effect on the community.
 If successful, will this ban simply replace one type of litter for another more expensive kind?
 Are there sufficient composting facilities in the area that accept food grade waste?
 Will a diversion plan be put into play to send materials to a proper facility?
 Has a more attention been given to public trash receptacles?
 The list of questions goes on and on.
 Maybe all these concerns have been addressed.
 If so, I applaud the council.
 If not, then this ban should be stopped.